 She did so.
 Laura said, ‘That does mean she won’t listen – she’s in the room on the end.
 We have our code.
 Fire away.’

-‘Things are about to hit the fan and I can’t do it alone.
-You think you can and I hear you’re pretty good but even this one is too big.
-We’re not dealing just with the Man here but with serious nutters.
-Even your charm won’t save the situation.’
+‘Things are about to hit the fan and I can’t do it alone, Laura.
+You think you can and I hear you’re pretty good but even this one is too big for one.
+We’re not dealing just with the Man here but with serious nutters – even your charm won’t save this situation.’

 ‘What are you proposing?’